 Promoted as a simple, at-home fix for maybe the hottest trend of this season, now all you need to participate in the denim maxi craze is a pair of old jeans and a sewing machine.
 Sounds simple (maybe), and less expensive than shelling out on the more expensive floor-skimming techniques we seen stomping down the Burberry and Balenciaga runways.

-Denim captured me right away when I initially started learning how to sew.
-Den jeans is still my favorite material to work with; I have always been a t-shirt and jeans sort of a person.
+Denim captured me right away when I initially started learning how to sew. denim jeans is still my favorite material to work with; I have always been a t-shirt and jeans sort of a person.
 Since most denim doesn't stretch too much, I enjoy its longevity and have discovered it to be a quite excellent material to work with.

 For so many crafts, Denim is a wonderful blank canvas.
 Here I will show you how to create a jean skirt and one of my favorites.
 I have done several times over the years this traditional rebuilt step by step diy denim skirt from jeans—upcycled from a pair of old blue jeans!
 Based on many years of personal exploration, I will also provide some ideas and techniques for personalizing it.